FLEET MAKING GUIDELINES

 The new Battleship is made mostly of the front end of a ship

-toy from Gundam, with lots of cable connectors and other crap slapped on
+toy from Gundam, with lots of cable connectors and other crap slapped

 the back.
 I stripped off some of the pieces on top before painting, as